davidpham87/emacs-data-analysis-config/README.md

 ## Configuration

 You need to set the *.emacs-live.el* file in your root folder and overwrite your *.emacs.d* folder with this repository.
+You can set your own configuration by specifying *user-conf.org* with loaded  by *.emacs-live.el*.

 ## French Swiss keyboard